Human Development, Culture and Learning Sciences

 - EDP 398T College Teaching Methodology

 III.
-Out-of-Specialization Courses (6 hours)
+Supporting Coursework (6 credit hours)

+Students may either choose to earn a Master’s in Education (M.Ed.), or a Master’s of Arts (M.A.).
 Students must complete the following additional coursework outside of their program area.
-These courses are an opportunity to enhance interests and form relationships with out-of-area faculty; course choices must be approved by the HDCLS Area Chair.
+These courses are an opportunity to enhance interests and form relationships with out-of-area and/or out-of-department faculty; course choices must be approved by the HDCLS Area Chair.

 IV.
 Additional Coursework for M.A.
-(7-8 hours)
+(3-4 credit hours)

 - EDP 480C.6 Statistical Analysis for Experimental Data

 Students in both the M.Ed. and M.A. options must choose either a Portfolio, Report, or Thesis to complete their Master’s degree.
-Note: Thesis is only available to students choosing to graduate with an M.A.
+An advisor will help students choose the best option for their program.

 Master’s Portfolio Option (M.Ed. or M.A.; 3 credit hours)